MoH-Malaysia/covid19-public/CONTRIB.md

    - socio-demographic information, e.g. age, sex, ethnicity, comorbidities.
    - clinical stage of COVID-19/severity.
 8) Actual positive test numbers - numbers might be delayed by a few days
+9) Number of new cases by those who are unvaccinated, vaccinated with 1 dose, and 2 doses

 ### Healthcare